chart21/hpmpc/README.md

 Existing networks are defined in `SimpleNN/architectures`. `Programs/functions/NN.hpp` includes a FUNCTION_IDENTIFIER for different model architectures and datasets (for instance 70 for RestNet18 on CIFAR-10).
 You can select a protocol and function in the file `config.h`.
 The config contains numerous settings.
 Here are just some examples:
 * Should the weights be public or private?
-* Which party should share the dataset, Which party should share the function?
+* Which party should share the dataset, Which party should share the model parameters?
 * How many bits should be used for the fractional part, how many bits for the total bitlength?
 * Which truncation approach should be used?
 Should ReLUs by default be evaluated with reduced Bitwidth?
 * Should the inference be optimized for latency, bandwidth, Online Phase, or total execution time?
 Should a Preprocessing phase be used?